mfukushim/map-traveler-mcp/README.md

 - Fixed an issue where some functions, such as SNS functions, could not be called regardless of the env settings due to an initialization error.

 - Added support for Streamable-http.
 This was done in a hurry, so if you experience any issues, please consider using version 0.0.81 or similar.

+- Support for nano-banana (gemini-2.5-flash-image-preview) image generation has been added.
+When using nano-banana, no rembg settings are required.
+The characteristics of the avatar prompt have changed, so image generation may fail with the previous avatar prompt.
+In this case, you will need to adjust the avatar appearance prompt to one that is acceptable for nano-banana.

 [![MseeP.ai Security Assessment Badge](https://mseep.net/pr/mfukushim-map-traveler-mcp-badge.png)](https://mseep.ai/app/mfukushim-map-traveler-mcp)